Higher order representation stability and ordered configuration spaces of manifolds

-Although the map $\bar{f}$ depends on many choices, up to homotopy it only depends on the isotopy class of the embedding $e$ and the injection $S \hookrightarrow T$.
+Although the map $\bar{f}$ depends on many choices, up to homotopy it only depends on the isotopy class of the embedding $e$ and the injection $S \hookrightarrow T$, and so for a fixed choice of embedding we obtain a well-defined FI-module structure on the homology groups $H_i(F(M))$.
 In the language of FI-modules, Theorem \ref{CEFsurj} is the statement that $H_0^{\FI}(H_i(F(M))_S$ vanishes when $|S|>2i$.
-If $M$ has finite type then the FI-module $H_i(F(M))$ is finitely generated in degree $\leq 2i$.
-For $k \geq 2i$, every homology class in $H_i(F_k(M))$ is an $R$-linear combination of homology classes of the form of Figure \ref{StableHomology}: there are at most $2i$ particles moving around $M$ in an $i$-parameter family, and the remaining particles stand still near the boundary.
+If $M$ has finite type then the FI-module $H_i(F(M))$ is finitely generated.
+For $k \geq 2i$, every homology class in $H_i(F_k(M))$ is an $R$-linear combination of homology classes of the form of Figure \ref{StableHomology}: there are at most $2i$ points moving around $M$ in an $i$-parameter family, and the remaining points remain fixed ``near infinity.''